 John Glynn and the team on the Parish Council.

-A replay of the service can be viewed online by clicking on the photo of Frank below.
+A replay of the service will be able to be viewed by clicking on the photo of Frank below, once we have received the video from the producers.

 Rita, Clare, Francesca, Pauline and Tony would like to sincerely thank Fr.
 Nicholas, Deacon Jim, Oliver Bold, Eucharistic Ministers, Stewards, Organist, Choir and the wider community of friends, teaching colleagues, ex-pupils, RFL officials, players, neighbours, and all others who helped to make Mondays Requiem Mass and Crematorium Service such a wonderful tribute to Frank.